 Best Freediving Sites in Cape Town

 Freediving in Cape Town has slowly become more and more popular over the years.
-After the famous My Octopus Teacher documentary was released on Netflix last year (which won an Oscar!) there has been a massive surge in people trying out freediving.
+After the famous My Octopus Teacher documentary was released on Netflix (which won an Oscar!) there has been a massive surge in people trying out freediving.
 The Kelp Forests of Cape Town have recently been named one of the seven wonders of the world making freediving in Cape Town a must-try for any nature-lover or adventurer.
-Luke and I started freediving at the end of 2017 and over the past four years have explored many amazing dive sites around Cape Town and fallen in love with the magical underwater world of the Cape kelp forests.
+Luke and I started freediving at the end of 2017 and since then have explored many amazing dive sites around Cape Town and fallen in love with the magical underwater world of the Cape kelp forests.
 Here’s my guide to the best freediving sites in Cape Town.

 Gear & Safety